Azure/azure-docs-powershell-azuread/azureadps-2.0-preview/AzureAD/Set-AzureADPolicy.md

 ```

 ### -Id
-The Id pf the policy for which you want to set values.
+The Id of the policy for which you want to set values.

 ```yaml
 Type: String